erikrikarddaniel/blast2matrix/README.md

 blast2matrix converts a blast8 formated input file into a pairwise distance file.

+The program is a Ruby script located in the `ruby_src` subdirectory.

 Distances are based on fraction identity between pairs, seen over the length of the query.
 Since fraction identity is a similarity score, distances are created by taking one minus the similarity.
 The script is open for other implementations.